KwelzG/personal-portfolio/replit.md

 ## Overview

-This is a modern, interactive personal portfolio website for Gracious Justin Kwelle, a 19-year-old African polymath founder and digital innovator.
-The site showcases his journey as an entrepreneur, trader, content creator, and builder of AI x Web3 platforms.
-Built as a single-page application with smooth animations and a premium aesthetic that reflects ambition and authenticity.
+This is a professional portfolio website for Gracious Justin Kwelle, a 19-year-old African entrepreneur and technology founder.
+The site showcases his companies Prop3 and LexAI, his entrepreneurial journey, and vision for Africa's digital transformation.
+Built as a single-page application with sophisticated animations and a premium black/gold aesthetic that reflects professional ambition and authentic storytelling.

+## Recent Changes (January 2025)

+- **Professional Content Refinement**: Updated all copy to maintain authenticity while presenting a more professional tone
+- **Hero Section**: Changed tagline to "Entrepreneur & Founder - Building Africa's Digital Future"
+- **Timeline Content**: Refined milestone descriptions to be more business-focused
+- **About Section**: Enhanced descriptions of current work and future vision
+- **Projects Section**: Improved project descriptions and status indicators
+- **Live Feed**: Updated to focus on professional insights and learning progress
+- **Footer**: Refined messaging to emphasize impact and innovation

 ## User Preferences